Have one day in Doha and want to know what to do in Doha?

 You could then spend the rest of the night maybe finding a club to go to, or head back to the hotel to take a little advantage of the free hospitality given by Qatar Airways.

-This is not a post about absolutely everything there is to see, as I only had a 20 hour stopover and managed to do what I have wrote about here.
+This is not a post about absolutely everything there is to see as I only had a 21 hour stopover, and managed to do what I have wrote about here.